gilbmura/submission_reminder_app_gilbmura/README.md

 - The script is designed to run on Linux-based systems.

 ## License
-This project is open-source and available under the MIT License.
+This project is open-source and available for everyone to modify it.

 ## Author
-Developed by {YourName}.
+Developed by Gilbert.
 If you have any questions, feel free to reach out!